baggepinnen/BasisFunctionExpansions.jl/README.md

 1×2 Array{Float64,2}:
  1.29363  -0.536488
 ```

+Note: for `ForwardDiff.jl` to work, you have to use `ForwardDiff.jacobian` instead of  `ForwardDiff.gradient`.

 See `?ReverseDiff.gradient` for tips regarding high performance gradient calculation through preallocation of GradientConfig and prerecording of `bfa`.